lincolnauster/systemgmi/README.md

 running `systemctl status <unit>`: is it running, how much RAM is it using, etc.
 If systemgmi is running as a user with the proper permissions, you can also view the journal for that unit.

-## Goals & Scope
-Systemgmi should slot into any server environment with very little effort (or, ideally, no effort at all).
-If people are doing crazy things with this, it's built incorrectly.
-Working around its environment, systemgmi should never crash or error out at runtime (excluding pre-flight checks) and never exhibit unexpected behavior.
-Some environment variables and `systemctl enable` is all that should be required to have an instance of systemgmi in *any case*.

 ## Contributing
 Do not be afraid to deform systemgmi beyond recognition!
 And, if you'd like,